Course Catalog 2024-2025

 ARH 190 Colloquium: Art History: Theories, Methods, Debates (4 Credits)

 The meanings ascribed to art and architecture from any culture or period turn upon the interpreter’s preoccupations and methods.
-This colloquium examines contemporary debates within the discipline, locating them within the field’s own history.
-The class asks what kinds of knowledge historians of art and architecture produce and legitimize?
-What kinds of questions do they ask, what means do they use to answer them?
+This course examines contemporary debates within the discipline, locating them within the field’s own history.
+The class asks: what kinds of knowledge do historians of art and architecture produce and legitimize?
+What kinds of questions do they ask, and what means do they use to answer them?
 Considering art and architectural history as a living field, the focus falls on recent scholarship, with an eye to the dynamic ways in which it builds on and/or departs from the history of the discipline.
-Enrollment limited to 18.
-Prerequisites: ARH 110 or a first-year seminar taught by a member of the department. {A}
+Prerequisites: ARH 110 or a first-year seminar taught by a member of the department.
+Enrollment limited to 18. {A}

 Fall, Annually